 This building became a hotel in 1872.
 This lush, green park and picturesque verandahs were the social hub of the seaside resort.
 From the early 1900s, the hotel was also a popular meeting place for writers.
 From 1977 to 1980, the movie based on Sven Delblanc’s novel Hedebyborna was partly filmed here.

 10. Gamla polis- & brandstationen (the old police- and firestation)

-This building was both a police- and firestation.
-The tower was earlier placed on the roof of the old Town Hall at the square.
+This building was originally both a police and fire station.
+To this day it still has the original tower from the old Town Hall in the town square.

 11. Gamla sjukstugan och rådhuset (the old hospital and town hall)

-The park is named Rådhusparken after the yellow building that is the Town Hall which was used from the early 1900s.
+Rådhusparken is named after the yellow building that housed the Town Hall from the early 1900s.
 Opposite is the old infirmary which was also the maternity hospital.
-Next to the yellow house is a small yellow house, the dairy, where it used to be able to fetch milk.
-In both buildings there are now offices for Trosa municipality.
+Next to the yellow house is a small yellow house, this was the dairy where people could buy fresh milk.
+In both buildings there are now offices for Trosa municipality and town council.
+Rönnebo

-Rönnebo is located behind the Town Hall Park, a building designed by the royal architect Lars Israel Wahlman, built in 1895.
-From the 1930s until the 1970s, Rönnebo was a guest house, today it´s a private home.
+(a private home) is located behind the Town Hall Park.
+It was designed by the royal architect Lars Israel Wahlman and built in 1895.
+From the 1930s until the 1970s, Rönnebo was a guest house.

 Turn left to Villagatan, continue towards the stream.

 It is alleged that the bridge was built so that the bathing society summer visitors who rented accommodation on the east side of the river could more easily cross over to the west side.